Property internships: when and how to apply

 Who can apply: students in their second year of a degree or graduates who are about to begin a postgraduate conversion course

 Larger employers often run summer internships that last between two and ten weeks.
 Impressing employers during an internship can lead to being fast-tracked through aspects of the graduate job application process.
-Caroline Dyson, graduate recruitment specialist at Cushman & Wakefield, says, ‘We make early graduate offers to interns who have performed exceptionally well.’
+Caroline Dyson, futures community manager at Cushman & Wakefield, says, ‘We make early graduate offers to interns who have performed exceptionally well.’
 In the past, some firms have required candidates for graduate programmes to have completed an internship.

-Applications tend to close in January or February each year, although recently there has been a move towards setting deadlines at the end of December.
+Applications tend to be accepted in January and February each year, although recently there has been a move towards setting deadlines at the end of December.

 Also known as: year in industry, year internship